Introduction to Permaculture

 Dispersal of Yield Over Time: Principal of seven generations.

-that in their lifetime, they store or conserve more energy that we use
+that in their lifetime, they store or conserve more energy

-successful design is to create a self-managed system.
-Entropy and life-force are a stable pair that maintain the universe
+role of successful design is to create a self-managed

+result.
+Entropy and life-force are a stable pair that

 We are surrounded by insurmountable opportunities.